cybercongress/cybernomics/bostrom/README.md

 ### Capitalization Dynamics

-We decided to model total `capitalization_in_eth` through `capitalization_per_agent` metric derived from ETH capitalization in BTC (from the 100-th day from start till 2160 days of the network, as on the first 100 days ETH price in BTC had a lot of fluctuations).
+We decided to model the total `capitalization_in_eth` through `capitalization_per_agent` metric derived from ETH capitalization in BTC (from the 100th day after the launch until 2160th day, as on the first 100 days the ETH price in BTC fluctuated).

 ![Ethereum Capitalization per Active Addresses in BTC](images/eth_cap_per_active_address_in_btc_regression.png)

-We derived such formula:
+We derived this formula:

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}capitalization\_per\_agent\_eth\_network = 60\,000 \cdot agents\_count^{-0.7}"></p>

-We assumed that the dynamics of capitalization of BOOT token in ETH will resemble ETH token capitalization dynamics in BTC prices.
-We adjusted the formula that our first-day `capitalization_per_agent` will be equal to 32 ETH (`capitalization_per_agent`).
+We assumed that the dynamics of capitalization of a BOOT token in ETH would resemble ETH token capitalization dynamics in BTC prices.
+We adjusted the formula so that our first-day `capitalization_per_agent` would be equal to 32 ETH (`capitalization_per_agent`).

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}capitalization\_per\_agent = start\_capitalization\_per\_agent \cdot agents\_count\_at\_activation^{0.7} \cdot agents\_count^{-0.7}"></p>